containers/podman/docs/source/markdown/podman-images.1.md

     Filter on images created before the given IMAGE (name or tag).

   **dangling=true|false**
     Show dangling images.
-Dangling images are a file system layer that was used in a previous build of an image and is no longer referenced by any active images.
+Dangling images are a file system layer that was used in a previous build of an image and is no longer referenced by any image.
 They are denoted with the `<none>` tag, consume disk space and serve no active purpose.

   **label**
     Filter by images labels key and/or value.